5 Empowering Things You Need to Know About Life Coaching

 It’s very easy to get caught up in the novelty and excitement of starting something new.
 I see it all the time which is why I always tell my potential clients to go home after their first session and give some serious thought to the coaching process.

-But, without your full commitment to your SELF, your life coach can’t make your changes for you.
+But, without your full commitment to your SELF, your life coach can’t make the changes for you.

 Another great book to read by Brene' Brown is her "Daring Greatly: How the Courage to be Vulnerable Transforms the Way We Live, Love, Parent, and Lead".